-Table A-20 (Cont.) rhpctl addnode gihome Command Parameters
+Table A-23 (Cont.) rhpctl addnode gihome Command Parameters

-Parameter Description -targetnode node_name Optionally, you can specify the name of a node in a remote cluster that has no Fleet Patching and Provisioning Client. -force Optionally, you can use this parameter to forcibly add nodes ignoring any previously failed add-node operation. -setupssh Sets up passwordless SSH user equivalence on the remote nodes for the provisioning user. -useractiondata user_action_data Optionally, you can pass a value to the useractiondata parameter of the user action script. -eval Optionally, you can use this parameter to evaluate the impact of this command on the system without actually running the command. -schedule timer_value Optionally, you can schedule a time to run this command in ISO-8601 format.
+Parameter Description -node node_list Specify a comma-delimited list of nodes on which Oracle Clusterware will be provisioned in the following format: node_name:node_vip[:node_role] [,node_name:node_vip[:node_role]] -root -cred cred_name - You must choose either root, a credential name, sudo, or an authentication plugin to access the remote node. sudouser sudo_user_name - sudopath sudo_binary_location -auth plugin_name plugin_args Choose -root to perform super user operations as root.
+Alternatively, you can choose either to specify a credential name to associate the user name and password credentials to access a remote node, to perform super user operations as a sudo user by specifying a sudo user name and the path to the sudo binary, or to use an authentication plugin to access the remote node. -targetnode node_name Optionally, you can specify the name of a node in a remote cluster that has no Fleet Patching and Provisioning Client. -force Optionally, you can use this parameter to forcibly add nodes ignoring any previously failed add-node operation. -setupssh Sets up passwordless SSH user equivalence on the remote nodes for the provisioning user. -useractiondata user_action_data Optionally, you can pass a value to the useractiondata parameter of the user action script. -eval Optionally, you can use this parameter to evaluate the impact of this command on the system without actually running the command. -schedule {timer_value NOW} Optionally, you can schedule a time to run this command in ISO-8601 format.
 For example: 2018-01-21T19:13:17+05.
+If NOW is specified, then the job is scheduled immediately.